-The video game publisher’s share price shot up 4% in after-hours trading as it reported revenue of $2.28 billion in the first three months of the year, up 27% over the same period a year earlier.
-Earnings per share reached $0.79, up from $0.65 in the first quarter of 2020.
+The video game publisher’s share price shot up 4% in after-hours trading on May 4 as it reported revenue of $2.28 billion in the first three months of the year, up 27% over the same period a year earlier.
+Earnings per share reached 79 cents, up from 65 cents in the first quarter of 2020.

 The immense popularity of the “Call of Duty” franchise continues to lead the company’s success with the latest title in the series — launched in November — driving massive player engagement.